School Bus Driver

 Terms of Employment

-This position is treated as a classified full-time non-exempt position.
+This position is treated as a classified part-time non-exempt position.
 The terms of your employment will be governed by applicable state laws regulating employment in a Nebraska public school and Board of Education policies, as those laws and policies may change from time to time.
 If your position is represented by a collective bargaining representative, then your employment will also be governed by a negotiated agreement between OPS and that collective bargaining representative.

 The offer of employment is contingent upon: